 A Payer Swaption or Put Swaption gives the buyer a right but not an obligation to agree on an Interest Rate Swap.
 Here the buyer pays the fixed interest rate and gets the floating interest rate.
-This option is beneficial for the buyer if he or she expects the interest rate to move up going ahead.
+This option is beneficial for the buyer if they expect the interest rate to move up going ahead.

 Usually, payer swaption participants are big firms or financial institutions.
 Such financial institutions enter this swaption to manage some of their interest rate risk for the debt they have on their balance sheet.

 Before we detail more about Payer Swaption, let’s take a quick look at what are Swaption and Interest Rate Swap.